zbay/technical_analysis/README.md

 It is risky to depend on any technical indicator.
 That being said, if you have a solid grasp of the security's fundamentals, technical analysis will help you appropriately time your purchase or sale.

-Both of my projects so far make us of Quandl's free API, and cannot retrieve data more granular than the end-of-day OHLC.
+All of my projects so far make us of Quandl's free API, and cannot retrieve data more granular than the end-of-day OHLC.
 To use my workbooks will require a Quandl account, API key, and [the Excel Add-In](http://help.quandl.com/category/240-installation).